A Vibrant Visual Arts Program

 Artwork from 326 MA students in grades K – 12 will be on display at the Central MA Regional Youth Art Month Exhibit in the Higgins Education Wing of the Worcester Art Museum (WAM) through March 31st.
-Youth Art Month is a national celebration endorsed by Council for Art Education, the National Art Education Association, and the Massachusetts Art Education Association.
+Youth Art Month is a national celebration endorsed by the Council for Art Education, the National Art Education Association, and the Massachusetts Art Education Association.

 “If you are looking for something to do this month, please consider attending and viewing the work of some of BVT's best art students along with enjoying an inspirational and inexpensive day out.”
-Cydney Cnossen, Visual Arts Teacher says, “This is an exciting opportunity to have a museum exhibition noted on these students’ resumes.
+Cydney Cnossen, Visual Arts Teacher, said "This is an exciting opportunity to have a museum exhibition noted on these students’ resumes.
 This endeavor ultimately promotes the value of art education and encourages the support of quality art programs in both public and private schools.”

 The Nine Visual Art Students Selected to Showcase their Work:

 Alexyss Milot, a senior in Advanced Manufacturing & Fabrication

 Alyssa Davis, a junior in Painting & Design and Jessica Connolly, a junior in Business & Entrepreneurship

 Guenevere Payne, a freshman in Painting & Design

 Title: Collecting the Cosmos, Found Objects - Paint

 Grace Peters, a senior in Painting & Design Technology

 Title: Pollinate - Acrylic